meteostat/meteostat-js/README.md

 ## Documentation

+Meteostat provides a convenient JavaScript wrapper for its JSON API.

-See the [JSON API docs](https://dev.meteostat.net/api/) for more information about the API.
+See the [JSON API docs](https://dev.meteostat.net/api) for more information about the API.

 ## Installation